Zoe decides to bond with her father by going camping with him, but this familiar family activity soon takes a dangerous turn.

 Zoe’s body grew tense and dense.
 Although she willed her legs to keep kicking, her mind was growing fuzzy.
 She barely felt a tug on her hand as the darkness closed in on her.

 Then her head hit stone and she coughed.
 She felt the water expelling from her lungs in excruciating bursts.
-Zoe rolled onto the stomach and curled up.
-Finally her coughing slowed, and the pain seemed to slowly fade into non-existence.
+Zoe rolled onto her stomach and curled up.
+Finally, her coughing slowed, and the pain seemed to slowly fade into non-existence.
 She sat up, holding herself, wondering how she could feel so energized and healthy after nearly drowning.

 Zoe’s head whipped around and her arms clasped around her father.
 “Dad!
 You’re alright.”